OpenSextant/Xponents/Xlayer/README.md

 * Configuration items foldered in ```./etc``` or similar folder in CLASSPATH
 * Logging configuration -- Logback is used in most Xponents work, but only through SLF4J.
 If you choose another logger implementation, SLF4J is your interface.
 Copy and configure ```Xlayer/src/test/resources/logback.xml``` in your install.
 As scripted, ```./etc/``` is the location for this item.
 * Geocoding metadata -- ./etc/ should contain xponents-gazetteer-meta.jar (result of normal full Xponents build.
-Specifically, ```ant -f ./solr/build.xml gaz-meta```).
+Specifically, ```ant -f ./solr/build.xml gaz-meta```, with the resulting JAR landing in ```./solr/solr4/lib```).
 This resource is required for Java Xponents usage or server-side development, but not client REST usage necessarily.

 REST Interface